theTardigrade/golang-namespacedMutex/README.md

 		go func(i int) {
 			defer wg.Done()

-			// you can also use the mutex directly by calling
+			// you can also use a mutex directly by calling
 			// the GetLocked function
 			mutex := mutexManager.GetLocked(true, "another-namespace")
 			defer mutex.Unlock()